Ergodic Theory: Nonsingular Transformations: Panorama of Examples

 \section{Panorama of Examples}

 This section is devoted entirely to examples of nonsingular systems.
-We describe here the most popular (and simple) constructions of nonsingular systems: odometers, nonsingular Markov odometers, tower transformations, rank-one and finite rank systems and nonsingular Bernoulli shifts.
+We describe here the most popular (and simple) constructions of nonsingular systems: product odometers, nonsingular Markov odometers, tower transformations, rank-one and finite rank systems, nonsingular Bernoulli and Markov shifts.